-Optional packages provide similar functionality to J2EE libraries, allowing you to easily share a single JAR file among multiple applications.
-However, optional packages function as individual J2EE modules (stand-alone or within an Enterprise Application), rather than as an Enterprise Application.
+Optional packages provide similar functionality to Java EE libraries, allowing you to easily share a single JAR file among multiple applications.
+However, optional packages function as individual Java EE modules (standalone or within an Enterprise application), rather than as an Enterprise application.
 For example, third-party Web Application Framework classes needed by multiple Web applications can be packaged and deployed in a single JAR file, and referenced by multiple Web application modules in the domain.

 Optional packages are delivered as basic JAR files that have no deployment descriptors.
 You simply designate the JAR as an optional package at deployment time, and WebLogic Server registers the file with the target servers you select.
-After the optional package has been registered, you can then deploy J2EE modules and applications that reference the optional package in their MANIFEST.MF files.
-Creating Shared J2EE Libraries and Optional Packages in Developing Applications with WebLogic Server describes how to assemble and configure optional packages, and how to configure J2EE modules that utilize optional packages.
+After the optional package has been registered, you can then deploy Java EE modules and applications that reference the optional package in their MANIFEST.
+MF files.
+Creating Shared Java EE Libraries and Optional Packages in Developing Applications for Oracle WebLogic Server describes how to assemble and configure optional packages, and how to configure Java EE modules that utilize optional packages.

-"Deploying Shared Java EE Libraries and Dependent Applications" on page 6-22 describes how to deploy optional packages and J2EE modules that reference optional packages.
+Section 6.11, "Deploying Shared Java EE Libraries and Dependent Applications" describes how to deploy optional packages and Java EE modules that reference optional packages.

-JDBC, JMS, and WLDF Modules
+2.4.8 JDBC, JMS, and WLDF Modules

-A JMS, JDBC, or WebLogic Diagnostic Framework (WLDF) application module can be deployed as a stand-alone resource, in which case the resource is available in the domain targeted during deployment, or as part of an Enterprise application.
-An application module deployed as part of an Enterprise Application is available only to the enclosing application (an application-scoped resource).
+A JMS, JDBC, or WebLogic Diagnostic Framework (WLDF) application module can be deployed as a standalone resource, in which case the resource is available in the domain targeted during deployment, or as part of an Enterprise application.
+An application module deployed as part of an Enterprise application is available only to the enclosing application (an application-scoped resource).
 Using application-scoped resources ensures that an application always has access to required resources, and simplifies the process of deploying the application into new environments.